Positronic-AI/jira-mcp/README.md

 ### "Module not found" errors

-- Ensure you're using the venv Python: `/path/to/.venv/bin/python`
+- Ensure `jira-mcp-server` is installed: `pip install jira-mcp-server`
-- Verify dependencies are installed: `pip install -r requirements.txt`
+- If using a virtual environment, ensure it's activated or use the full path

 ### "Field cannot be set" errors